 The “crn” claim contains a call reason phrase that describes the intent of the call.
 It is optional but recommended for enhancing usefulness to call recipients.

-The following sections provide more details on how the "rcd" JSON object is constructed.
+The following clauses provide more details on how the "rcd" JSON object is constructed.

 Traditional CNAM using "nam"